warren-bank/fork-Xanado/DEVELOPING.md

 ## Publishing
 ### Docker
-`Dockerfile` can be used for building local docker images (assuming you have a docker server running).
+`build/Dockerfile` is used for building local docker images (assuming you have a docker server running).
 ```
 npm run docker
 ```
-will build an image using `Dockerfile`
+will build a local docker image
 ```
-$ docker run -p9093:9093 xword
+$ docker run -p9093:9093 xanado
 ```
 will run the image, mapping `localhost` port 9093 to port 9093 on the docker image.
 The docker image is automatically built when a new version is checked in to github.